Loans

 Depending on the amount of funding you are looking for and your current financial situation, you may find that you don’t have to take out a loan at all in order to cover your expenses.
 Below are some non-loan alternatives you may consider before applying for personal loans, a line of credit, or seeking alternative lending options.

-• Have a garage sale: Another great way to get some extra cash in your pocket is to sell gently used items you have around your home that you don’t need or use.
+Another great way to get some extra cash in your pocket is to sell gently used items you have around your home that you don’t need or use.
 Chances are you have plenty of inventory in your house of clothes, appliances, decor, and maybe even furniture that you no longer have a use for anymore.
 Instead of letting that clutter take up unnecessary space in your home, sell it for a profit!
 You can have a garage sale or use websites like eBay, Amazon, or even Craig’s List to sell your unwanted items.

 How To Improve Chances of Approval for a Traditional Bank Loan in the Future

 • Focus on repaying existing debt on time: Make sure you are staying on top of your current balances and making all your due monthly payments on time.
-Payment history is the most impactful factor that can affect your credit score, and missing just one payment can negatively affect your score for up to seven years!
+If you have trouble remembering due dates, consider signing up for automatic payments to improve your payment history on your credit report

 • Limit credit applications: When applying for a new loan, try to keep your credit applications down to just one or maybe two if necessary.
 Submitting too many credit applications within a short period of time may have a negative impact on your credit scores and credit report.